 Strength After Breast Cancer is based on our clinical trials, which showed a reduction in symptoms like swelling and fatigue.
 It’s specially designed for breast cancer survivors who have completed their cancer treatments, and backed by the quality of Penn Medicine.
 Ask your oncology clinician or physical therapist if you are eligible.

-Our Strength After Breast Cancer therapy services are available at the following Penn Therapy & Fitness locations:
+Our Strength After Breast Cancer physical therapy services are available at the following Penn Therapy & Fitness locations: